jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment1.md

 For this assignment, we will set up an experiment to see effect of changing a system's component on it performance.
 You will need to write a configuration script in gem5 stdlib that allows you to change the CPU model, CPU and cache frequency, and memory model.
 Under the `components` directory, you will find modules that define the different models that you should use in your configuration scritps.

 - Board models: You can find all the models you need to use for your CPU (processor) under `components/boards.py`.
+You will only be using HW1RISCVBoard in this assignment.
 - CPU models: You can find all the models you need to use for your CPU (processor) under `components/processors.py`.
 - Cache models: You can find all the models you need to use for your cache hierarchy under `components/cache_hierarchies.py`.
+You will only use HW1MESITwoLevelCache in this assignment.
 - Memory models: You can find all the models you need to use for your memory under `components/memories.py`.

 ### Step I: Changing the CPU model